DavidUWL/project-5/README.md

 1. A user story has already been included into the user story backlog, i would like the super-user to have a dedicated front end page that allows them to add products to the database when needed.
 Currently the user is able to do this via the admin panel, however i would prefer it to be contained within the frontend of the site with site branding + colouring ect.
 2. In tandem with the user reviews, i would like a numbered rating system that is submitted alongside this.
 The product ratings would then be amalgamated to form the ratings average for each product instead of being submitted by the super-user when the product is created.
 3. A product wishlist implented onto each product and saved to the users profile, this could then be retrieved via the profile page.
+4. Once product ratings are implemented, i would like to refactor all of the ratings related code to be self contained within its own app for orthogonality.

 ## Technologies Used